devonfw-tutorials/tutorials/angular-mock-service/files/details.md

-3. A details page that reads a route paramenter and displays the details of the element.
+* A details page that reads a route parameter and displays the details of the element.